Our scientific worldview has enabled us to achieve incredible things.

 Increasingly, we feel ourselves to be separate from nature, disconnected, cut off from the world around us.

 Arguably, this sense of separation is the root cause of many of the problems we face today; both for the planet and for our own mental health and wellbeing.
+This is why services like this evidence-based Naturopath Kingston are getting more popular because people are looking for more natural ways to look after their health instead of relying on modern methods.
+By using botanical medicine, taking supplements, etc. they will be able to stay healthy in a more natural way.

 But is it accurate to view ourselves this way?